 I will use a housing analogy for a quick and easy way to distinguish the two types of insurance:

 When you rent a house, you get access to it for a set amount of time.
 Rent payments go to the owners of the property – no equity is being built by the renter.
-The advantage of renting is smaller monthly payments as opposed to owning a property and having to pay the mortgage, utilities, strata fees, property taxes, utilities, etc. Alternatively, when you own a house, you are building equity with each mortgage payment.
-Mortgage payments are a blend of interest and principal, and those principal payments are gradually building equity in the house as the mortgage amount decreases.
+The advantage of renting is smaller monthly payments.
+With owning a property, you’ll have to pay the mortgage, utilities, strata fees, property taxes, utilities, etc. However, when you own a house, you are building equity with each mortgage payment.
+Mortgage payments are a blend of interest and principal, and those principal payments are gradually building equity in the house as the mortgage decreases.